War in Donbas: Government push into Donetsk and Luhansk cities

-History as an open war between Russia and Ukraine

 August 2014 invasion by Russian forces

 On 14 August, a convoy of some two dozen armoured personnel carriers and other vehicles with official Russian military plates crossed into Ukraine near the insurgent-controlled Izvaryne border crossing.
 NATO Secretary General Anders Fogh Rasmussen confirmed that a "Russian incursion" into Ukraine had occurred.
 Ukrainian president Petro Poroshenko said that Ukrainian artillery engaged and destroyed a "significant" portion of the armoured column.
 The Russian Defence Ministry denied the existence of any such convoy.
 Following this incident, the newly appointed prime minister of the DPR Alexander Zakharchenko said that his forces included 1,200 Russian-trained combatants.

 A Ukrainian Air Force MiG-29 fighter jet was shot down by the insurgents in Luhansk Oblast on 17 August.
 Ten civilians were killed during continued shelling in Donetsk.
 The insurgent-occupied city of Horlivka was encircled by the Armed Forces on 18 August.
 Government forces also advanced into the edges of Luhansk city.
 A convoy of refugees from Luhansk was hit by Grad rockets near the village of Novosvitlivka.
 Dozens of civilians died in the attack, which the National Security and Defence Council of Ukraine blamed on the insurgents.
 Insurgents denied attacking any refugee convoys.
 DPR prime minister Aleksandr Zakharchenko stated that if the Ukrainian government made "reasonable proposals to lay down arms, close borders, we will talk on equal terms as equal partners".
 He added, however, that the government "must recognise us as a state, now it is already impossible to ask for a certain degree of autonomy".

 After having edged into Luhansk city on 18 August, government forces began to advance through the city "block by block" on 19 August.
 Fighting was heard in streets across the city, and shelling of many insurgent-occupied districts continued.
 There was also fighting Makiivka and Ilovaisk, two cities just outside Donetsk city.
 A spokesman for the Internal Affairs Ministry said that government forces were "clearing" Ilovaisk of insurgents, and later captured most of the city.
 The headquarters of the DPR in Donetsk city were also shelled.
 Fighting across Donetsk Oblast on 19 August resulted in the deaths of 34 civilians.
 By early evening on 20 August, government forces said that they had recaptured "significant parts" of the city of Luhansk, after a series of running battles in streets throughout the day.